 Simple huts made of natural material, open fireplaces and little gardens where villagers are growing vegetables and fruits.
-Small kids, wearing nothing but washed out underpants, are jumping around waterfalls and climbing trees up and down.
-Various ladies preparing food the traditional way after their husbands came back from a successful hunt.
+Small kids, wearing nothing but washed-out underpants, are jumping around waterfalls and climbing trees up and down.
+Various ladies prepare food the traditional way after their husbands came back from a successful hunt.

 Fascinating ceremonies and a simple, ancient way of life – where else in the world can you experience that?

 But don’t be surprised: Villages close to a city already enjoy a bit of luxury.
 “Modern” concrete houses, solar panels on the roof and sometimes even the usage of a mobile phone (of course the VERY OLD model).